Galois reconstruction of Artin-Tate $\mathbb{R}$-motivic spectra: A machine for deforming homotopy theories

 In this appendix, we have two goals.
 The first is to identify a technique which produces 1-parameter deformations in homotopy theory.
 This technique is essentially an elaboration of \cite[Definition 3.2]{cmmf}.
 The second goal is to provide a recognition criterion for 1-parameter deformations.
 This criterion will be applied in \Cref{sec:top} of the main paper to identify $\SHRat$ with the category of modules over a commutative algebra in $i2$-complete filtered $C_2$-spectra.

 The approach to deforming categories taken here is different than the approach taken in Pstr\k{a}gowski's theory of synthetic spectra \cite{Pstragowski}, which is a theory specifically about deformations of $\Sp$.
-Notably, the input to define a category of synthetic spectra is much less rigid.
-On the other hand, when both are defined we will show that they agree for the most part.
-This in turn suggests that a far more general version of Pstr\k{a}gowski's approach is possible, where an arbitrary (symmetric monoidal) presentable category is deformed.
+When our construction here and Pstr\k{a}gowki's construction are both defined, we will show that they are equivalent up to a minor completion issue.
+This in turn suggests that a more general version of Pstr\k{a}gowski's approach is possible, where an arbitrary (symmetric monoidal) presentable category is deformed.

 This appendix is not intended to be a definitive treatment of deformations.
 Instead, we view at as an illustration of a variety of elementary techniques, which in combination produce a large collection of interesting examples.